neil3d/neil3d/README.md

+> The best way to predict the future is to invent it.
+> Alan Kay

 > You cannot read mathematics the way you read a novel.
 If you zip through a page in less than an hour, you are probably going too fast.
 > — Sheldon Axler, Mathematics Department, San Francisco State University